LPology/Simple-Ajax-Uploader/README.md

 	});
 ```

+Before each upload, two elements are assigned specific roles using these two functions:

+`setProgressBar(elem)` - Designates an element as the progress bar for an upload.<br />
+`setFileSizeBox(elem)` - Designates an element as the container in which the file size of an uploading file will be inserted.

 #### Method 2: Multiple file uploads ####

 Below is an example of how to implement multiple file uploading with progress bars.
 A new progress bar is created for each file upload within the `onSubmit()` callback function.
 The progress bar is then removed when the upload is completed.